ligato/docs/docs/user-guide/concepts.md

 ![model-proto-KV-store](../img/user-guide/model-proto-KV-store.svg)

-If a new object and API for the CNF is required, the developer need only define the model and .proto file.
+If a new object and API for the CNF is required, the developer need only define the model and .proto file, and then register the model.
 Ligato will generate a key as part of a northbound API for access to the new object.
 Logic to process the new object in a new or existing function is required as well.

 ### Name Templates